On this page

 Heading interstate?
 Take your NSW Seniors Card

-Always check the rules on the NSW Seniors Card website before you travel, as the rules and concessions on offer can change.
+Always check the rules for interstate seniors listed on the Seniors Card website of the state or territory you are visiting before you travel, as the rules and concessions provided by each state and territory vary and often change over time.

 Travelling overseas?
 Pack your Seniors Card